 Jericho, your arm.

-Abruptly, Jericho found his hand resting on his upper right arm.
+Abruptly, Jericho found his left hand resting on his upper right arm.
 The fabric just above his Ophiuchian sash had torn.
 It was damp.
 The bullet had grazed him.

 Omega knows where you are.
 Even if she’s filled this factory with mediums, her precision is too exact.
 She may have placed an observational medium on you without your knowledge.